GuoShi28/CBDNet/SomeISP_operator_python/isp_implement.md

 **Other Steps:** ISP process to transfer raw nosie image back to sRGB space

-The steps are the isp process and are the inverse steps of Step1 to Step4.
+The steps are the inverse steps of Step1 to Step4.

 For details, please refer to the code directly.